Information for patients

 Where will I need to go?

-You will be given an appointment to attend the Cardiac Investigations Unit.
+You will be given an appointment to attend the Cardiac Investigations Unit at North Tees Hospital.
+This is located in corridor 1 on the ground floor of the Hospital.

 Can I take my medications as usual?